Where We Be

 On the other side of the valley from the Amphitheater are the Royal Tombs, which are at their most striking in the warm glow of the late afternoon sun

-The Royal Tomb farthest to the right, supported by two levels of arches, is called the Urn Tomb (because there's a tiny urn on top)
+The Royal Tomb farthest to the right, supported by two levels of arches, is called the Urn Tomb (there's a tiny urn on top)

 Next to the Urn Tomb is the Silk Tomb, with some of the most beautiful rippling streaks of color we've ever seen in rock

-Next up is the Corinthian Tomb (far right of photo) and the elaborate facade of the Palace Tomb (shown head-on)
+Next up is the elaborate facade of the Palace Tomb (shown head-on) and the Corinthian Tomb (far right)

 The Palace Tomb is the largest of the Royal Tombs.
-Its facade was once five levels high but the upper levels have since collapsed.
+Its facade was once five levels high but its upper levels collapsed.

-The Great Temple, once one of the most impressive architectural wonders of Petra, was only rediscovered by archaeologists in 1992
+The Great Temple, originally one of the most impressive architectural wonders of Petra, was only rediscovered by archaeologists in 1992

 Stone circles, once stacked into columns, lie on their sides now at the Great Temple, with the Royal Tombs in the distance